-Within Caverstede Early Years Centre, Debbie Hayes, Head of Centre is the designated SENCO.
+Within Caverstede Nursery School, Debbie Hayes, Head teacher is the designated SENCO.
 Katherine Pope, Assistant SENCO has responsibility for the day to day running of the SEN policy.

 Each class team has a named practitioner, the Classroom SENCO, with a particular responsibility for children with additional needs.
 Their role is to coordinate provision and offer support to team members.
 The Classroom SENCO's meet regularly with the SENCO and Assistant SENCO.